octokit/plugin-rest-endpoint-methods.js/docs/interactions/getRestrictionsForAuthenticatedUser.md

 # Get interaction restrictions for your public repositories

 Shows which type of GitHub user can interact with your public repositories and when the restriction expires.
-If there are no restrictions, you will see an empty response.

 ```js
 octokit.interactions.getRestrictionsForAuthenticatedUser();